Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 Rebranding offers the opportunity to reorganize your URL structure.
 This is your best chance to consolidate, downsize, and declutter.

-6. Officially Tell Google You’ve Moved
+6. Officially Tell Google and Bing You’ve Moved

 7. Make the public announcement.